williamchanrico/ali/README.md

 ALICLOUD_REGION_ID: <REGION_ID>
 ```

-Uses `viper.AutomaticEnv()`, means it can also read those config from Env variable.
+It can also be read from Env variable.

-Supports `dep ensure -v` to make our life a bit easier.
+Supports `dep ensure -v`.

 ## Usage